mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/actions/index.md

 ![Log Action](/images/actions/image_003.png)

 In the above, we used the expression `` to refer to a record's first_name field.
 Below, are the patterns that govern expressions you can use.

-The server side support is available, the developer can use $tipo_context to replace with dynamic information on the server before executing the queries.

 Expression Pattern | Description | Client/Server
 ------------ | --------------- | ---------------